-\textbf{Step 2: Graph Retrieval. } In this step, we firstly map the query $q$ to KG fact triples considering their semantic similarities, after that, we calculate the PPR score \cite{haveliwala2002topic} based on these mapped fact triples $F$ as the node influence score $\mathcal{S}_{\mathcal{V}}$.
+\textbf{Step 2: Graph Retrieval. } In this step, we firstly map the query $q$ to KG fact triples considering their semantic similarities, after that, we calculate the PPR score \cite{haveliwala2002topic} based on these mapped fact triples $F$ as the node influence score $\mathbf{s}$.
 On the other hand, we calculate the edge costs $\mathcal{C}_{\mathcal{E}}$ considering the semantic similarity between query and facts' vector representations. the higher their similarity is, the lower the cost is.
 Compared with solely applying PPR to score nodes for retrieval, the edge cost further provides constraints on the involved nodes based on the semantic correspondence between query and facts, removing the need for the human-defined PPR retrieval threshold.
-After that, we initialize the MCMI subgraph with the generated MCST, and apply our greedy algorithm by iteratively expanding the MCMI subgraph by selecting its neighboring node with the highest influence score-edge cost ratio (i.e., $s/c$).
-If the highest ratio is smaller than the average ratio of the current MCMI, the iteration stops and the current MCMI subgraph is returned.
-We prove the MCMI generation problem to be NP-hard, and our greedy algorithm in \autoref{alg:mehlhorn} can achieve 2-approximate.
+After that, we initialize the MCMI subgraph with the generated MCST, and apply our greedy algorithm by iteratively expanding the MCMI subgraph by selecting its neighboring node with the lowest edge cost-influence score ratio (i.e., $c/s$).
+If the lowest ratio is larger than the total ratio of the current MCMI, the iteration stops and the current MCMI subgraph is returned.
+We prove the MCMI generation problem to be NP-hard, and our greedy algorithm in Algorithm \ref{alg:mehlhorn} can achieve a 2-approximation.
 Please refer to Section~\ref{sec:gr} for further details.

 \textbf{Step 3: Hybrid Retrieval. } In this step, we perform hybrid retrieval and obtain text chunks based on their BM25 sparse similarity score, and dense vector representation similarity score with the query.
 These chunks will be input together with the MCMI subgraph to the LLM for the final query answering, providing extra contexts.